ScottClaessens/crossNationalCorrelations/README.md

 2. Load the `targets` package with `library(targets)`
 3. To run all analyses, run `tar_make()`
 4. To load individual targets into your environment, run `tar_load(targetName)`

+## Accessing geographic and linguistic distance matrices

+The geographic and linguistic distance matrices used in the paper can be found in the `data/networks` folder of this repository
+(see [here](https://github.com/ScottClaessens/crossNationalCorrelations/tree/master/data/networks)).
+The two .xlsx files are as
+follows:

+- `1F Population Distance.xlsx` contains geodesic distances between 269 countries, measured in metres.
+- `2F Country Distance 1pml adj.xlsx` contains linguistic distances between 269 countries, scaled between 0 and 1.
+Higher values indicate greater linguistic dissimilarity between countries.

 ## Help